britzger/LinearTemplateFit/README.md

 Some lmited further documentation is available from: [www.mpp.mpg.de/~britzger/LinearTemplateFit](https://www.mpp.mpg.de/~britzger/LinearTemplateFit)

-# The LTF package

-A doxygen code documentation is at: [mpp.mpg.de/~britzger/LinearTemplateFit/doxygen/](https://www.mpp.mpg.de/~britzger/LinearTemplateFit/doxygen/)

 ## Dependencies
 The only dependencies are a recent `C++17` compatible C++-compiler and `Eigen` (see below).
 The `ROOT`-package is optional.

-On CentOS7 with `cvmfs`, you can source `lcgenv-LCG_97-x86_64-centos7-gcc9-opt.sh` to get a recent C++ compiler and ROOT.
+On a machine with CentOS7 and `cvmfs`, one can source `lcgenv-LCG_97-x86_64-centos7-gcc9-opt.sh` to get a recent C++ compiler and ROOT.

 ## Package structure
 The main class of the Linear Template Fit is named `LTF`, and the fit returns a small helper class `LTF::LiTeFit`.
-So, the class structure is just:
+So, the class structure is simply:
 ```
    class LTF
    class LTF::LiTeFit